Zaltu/personax-lua-src/README.md

 ## Lua
 ### Initialize Game State
-The entirety of the Lua code is built around the gobdal state variable (GSV).
+The entirety of the Lua code is built around the global state variable (GSV).
 It contains all information required to identify the current state of the game on load.
 The bulk of the GSV callable code is stored as a global variable initialized when resolving the state.lua file.
 The functionality exposed in the GSV is:
 - loadstate: load a save file
 - savestate: save the game
 - event: process a given event